Bharath136/ContactManagement/README.md

 Overview
-This assignment assesses your backend development skills using NextJS, focusing on SQL, authentication, data validation, timezones, file handling, and CSV/Excel parsing.
+This assignment assesses your backend development skills using NextJS, focusing on SQL, authentication, data validation, timezones, file handling, and Excel parsing.

 Features
 User Authentication: